 This is Tryambak Srivastava, currently a PhD scholar at the Department of Biochemistry, AIIMS, New Delhi.

-Followed by an integrated B.Sc.
-B.Ed. degree from Regional Institute of Education, Bhubaneswar, I pursued MSc.
-Biotechnology from South Asian University (SAU), New Delhi.
-In my masters’ dissertation, we checked the efficacy of a Pfizer drug against HIV-1 Subtype C that is prevalent in the South Asian Region and Africa.
+My academic journey commenced with an integrated B.Sc.
+B.Ed. program at the Regional Institute of Education, Bhubaneswar, followed by an MSc. in Biotechnology from South Asian University (SAU), New Delhi.
+In my masters’ dissertation, we checked the efficacy of a Pfizer drug against HIV-1 Subtype C, a prevalent strain in South Asia and Africa.
 At SAU, I actively participated in a wide array of extracurricular activities, both within the university and on an inter-university scale.

-Please feel free to connect.
-May the mitochondria be with you…
+Please don’t hesitate to connect with me.
+May the mitochondria be with you! 🧬🔬